 The event organiser must produce a Risk Assessment of the event.
+A template is available at Risk Assessment Template - Lincolnshire Resilience Forum

 Useful information is available the HSE website: HSE Explosives - Organising firework displays

 Fire Safety

 The Regulatory Reform Order (Fire Safety) 2005 came into force on 1 October 2006.
 It gives responsibility to those who are best placed to address fire safety and ensure that risks - which necessarily change over time - are kept under review.
 Under the FSO a 'responsible person' (usually the owner, employer or occupier of a premises or event) must carry out a fire risk assessment.
 Responsible persons under the Order are required, following a risk assessment, to implement appropriate fire safety measures to minimise the risk to life from fire; and to keep the assessment up to date.